 Chateau des Quarts

-Château des Quarts was created in 2012 by two of our favourite vignerons, Dominique Lafon and Olivier Merlin, who are old friends.
-The vineyard is being managed by Olivier Merlin and the wine made in his facility at La Roche Vineuse.
+Château des Quarts was created in 2012 by old friends Dominique Lafon and Olivier Merlin.
+Olivier manages the vineyard, and the wine is made at his facility in La Roche Vineuse.

 Pouilly-Fuissé is the most distinguished wine appellation in the Mâconnais, making rich, full-bodied white Burgundy from Chardonnay in four communes: Chaintré, Fuissé, Solutré-Pouilly and Vergisson.
 There is a move afoot to consider classifying individual vineyard sites.Since arriving in the Mâconnais in 1987, Olivier and Corinne Merlin have become among the region’s most respected producers.
 After 10 years, they began buying Pouilly-Fuissé grapes, and now make three different cuvées each vintage.